phanirithvij/central_server/docs/PLAN.md

 - [x] List of public orgs on homepage
   - [x] Api enpoint

+- [ ] Integrate filebrowser from fate
-- [ ] Integrate fate IMPORTANT
+  - [ ] Integrate filebrowser like fate but don't use fate
 - [ ] Integrate fate into org server and central both
+  - [ ] Filebrowser branding subprocess call in python for org server

 > TOMMOROW

 - [ ] Org server url connect to central server
 - [ ] Dynamic DB split and serve to clients
-- [ ] Client can to login via central server
+- [ ] Client can login via central server
   - [ ] Server can check if client is authenticated in central server
     - [ ] If not show the org server's login page
       - [ ] Send these credentials to central server

 - [ ] Client sees list of available orgs/datasets
-- [ ] Client uploads to or server
+- [ ] Client uploads to org server

 - [ ] Sentence based mapping and analytics